tollmanz/tollmanz.com-old/_posts/2015-06-28-monitoring.markdown

 Once StatsD or DogstatsD aggregates a metrics, it sends it along to the 4th component that stores the aggregated data.

 **Component 4: Metrics Storage Engine**

+We've climbed mountains to format the data.
+Now, its time to store the fruits of our labor.
+A popular application for storing metrics data is [Graphite](http://graphite.wikidot.com/).
+Graphite allows you to store data within a scalable architecture and expose the data through a simple graphing interface.
+The little bit that I've experimented with Graphite has been positive; however, it has been a downright pain to get set up.

+As an alternative to installing and managing Graphite, I will be discussing the [Datadog](https://www.datadoghq.com) SaaS in this article.
+Datadog is a hosted monitoring solution.
+After installing Datadog's software on your server, it'll start sending basic server information to the SaaS for you to view in highly configurable graphs and dashboards.
+Its API allows you to store pretty much any information you want.
+Even better, the service is free if you are ok with storing data for only 24 hours.

+In an effort to make this walkthrough more manageable, we'll be using Datadog as the storage engine and monitoring solution.
+Once the data gets to Datadog, we have nothing left to do, but view the data.

+**Bringing it Together**

+Before moving on to installation information, let's stop to summarize what we've discussed so far.
+We have a 4 step process that begins by measuring data and ends with storing it using a SaaS.
+The data takes the following route:

+1. Measured with Boomerang JS on the client and beaconed
+1. Boomcatch consumes the beacon data, prepares and sends it to DogstatsD
+1. DogstatsD aggregates 10 seconds worth of data and passes it along for storage
+1. Datadog stores the data for viewing within their admin panel

+Note that any of these 4 components can be exchanged for alternatives and in some cases, skipped completely.
+What I like about these components are that each one has a distinct purposes and is built without concern for any for other components in the system.

+In this article, I am presenting the tools I am using as a simple and dirt cheap way to get started with monitoring.
+The implementation I will discuss is not built for high traffic, high availability monitoring; rather, it focuses on a reasonably approachable and affordable solution for those without big budgets who want to begin with RUM.
+Most certainly, this set up can be enhanced to handle a more robust load, but this article will not discuss those details.

+## Installing Boomerang

+## Installing Boomcatch

+## Installing Datadog

+## Setting up Dashboards